 Form 941-V payment voucher

-You’re only allowed to make a payment with Form 941 if you checked the first box of Part 3, line 16.
-If you checked the second or the third box, you need to make your payments online.
+You’re only allowed to make a payment with Form 941 if you checked the first or second box of Part 2, line 16.
+If you’re a semiweekly schedule depositor and checked the third box, you need to make your payments through an electronic funds transfer and can use the EFTPS.

 • 1.
 Enter your EIN.
 If you don’t have an EIN, you must apply for one.
 If you have applied for one but haven’t received it yet, then write “Applied for” here.